fumitoh/modelx/doc/source/spyder.rst

 **MxDataView** shows data in modelx objects in a spreadsheet-like tabular format.

+**MxAnalyzer** is for tracking dependency of calculations.
+The user enter a Cell node, a combination of a Cell and arguments, and MxAnalyzer currently shows a tree of Cell nodes directly or indirectly used in calculating the value of the specified node.

 The plugin widgets are "dockable" as Spyder's default widgets, meaning you can detach those widgets from the Spyder's main window to have their